Johnievic Valdez | Safety, Quality, Informatics, and Leadership

 “My personal experience in hospitals has mostly been unpleasant—waiting for several hours in the Emergency Department, learning that a relative passed away after a wrong procedure, finding delayed care and treatment leading to more serious complications, and many other scenarios,” he points out.
 These situations ultimately caused him to turn his attention back to health care again to try to make an impact.

 “I thought that there must be a way to improve health care, to actually provide the highest level of quality and safe care possible.
 After all, we deal with precious human lives,” he says.
-“Industries like aviation, oil and gas, petrochemicals and automotive have evolved significantly over the last few decades to accept no errors or mistakes.
+“Industries like aviation, oil and gas, petrochemicals, and automotive have evolved significantly over the last few decades to accept no errors or mistakes.
 We talk about an airplane crash and conduct a big investigation [to find the root cause].
 Yet in health care, every hour or so, a patient is dying due to a medical error, and either the system is immediately looking for someone to blame, or else they don’t want to talk about it,” he says.

 Building on Harvard Training to Improve Health Care Quality and Safety